BarbaraCristinaNunes/final-project/README.md

 * id_subproject => <b>It can not be empty!</b>

 * id_collection => We are considering that the laboratory already has a collection.
-So the teacher should be able to link phisical collection with virtual collection. <b>This field is not mandatory</b> because a laboratory also can not have a phisical collection.
+So the teacher should be able to link phisical collection with virtual collection. <b>This field can be empty</b> because a laboratory also can not have a phisical collection.

 * id_field => During field work seraches give id to plants where they are work, so they can identify them and work with these plants over time.
-So we created this column to receive this data. <b>This field is not mandatory</b> because sometime it doesn't applicable to plants in phisical collection because they can't have this information.
+So we created this column to receive this data. <b>This field can be empty</b> because sometime it doesn't applicable to plants in phisical collection because they can't have this information.

-* collector_name => Who collected this sampple. <b>It is mandatory</b>
+* collector_name => Who collected this sampple. <b>It can not be empty</b>

-* taxonomist_name => Who identified this sample. <b>It is mandatory</b>
+* taxonomist_name => Who identified this sample. <b>It can not be empty</b>

-* data_colect => When this sample was collected. <b>It is mandatory</b>
+* data_colect => When this sample was collected. <b>It can not be empty</b>

-* extra_informmation => The user can write what he think it is important about this collect. <b>It is not mandatory</b>
+* extra_informmation => The user can write what he think it is important about this collect. <b>It can be empty</b>

-* image => exsiccates images. <b>It is not mandatory</b>
+* image => exsiccates images. <b>It can be empty</b>